TimotheeGM/hand_tracking_app/README.md

 3. Calculate `CrossProduct(A, B)`

 The sign (+/-) of the resulting Z-component tells us the direction the plane of the hand is facing relative to the camera.

+### 3. Background Persistence
+Browsers aggressively throttle inactive tabs (slowing down `requestAnimationFrame` to 1fps).
+To bypass this for continuous background tracking:
+1.  **Silent Audio**: We play a looped silent audio track to trick the browser into thinking the page is "active media".
+2.  **`setTimeout` Loop**: We replaced `requestAnimationFrame` with `setTimeout` for the tracking loop, as it is less strictly throttled in this context.
+3.  **Mini Mode**: A dedicated popup window that can be kept visible while working in other apps.

 ---